SharkBait80/EKSContainerLab/module-3/README.md

 <a id='appendix-a'></a>
-## Appendix B : Connect to your Windows Server 2019 Development Environment
+## Appendix A : Connect to your Windows Server 2019 Development Environment

 ### Connect to Your EC2 Development Instance